cllpse/nextjs-boilerplate/README.md

 If you discover anything specific to Windows that you think is worth noting for future, please add it here.

-# Because front-end Git flow
+# XXX front-end Git flow

 ## Branches